Engine Cranks But Won’t Start

 Strategy Based Diagnostics

-So, we performed an ignition spark test and a mechanical compression check by spraying brake cleaner in the air filter.
+The next step would be performing an ignition spark test and a mechanical compression check by spraying brake cleaner in the air filter.
 In a nutshell, that is strategy-based diagnostics.

 Now we know it is a lack of fuel, but why?

-Two subsystems make up the fuel delivery system; supply and control.
+Two subsystems make up the fuel delivery system: supply and control.

 - The supply consists of the fuel, the fuel tank, the fuel pump, and all hoses.